 Amounts payable to the ACD and its associates are disclosed in note 4.
-The amount due to the ACD and its associates at the balance sheet date is disclosed in note 9.
+The amounts due from/to the ACD and its associates at the balance sheet date are disclosed in notes 7 and 9.

-The Investment Manager, Evelyn Partners Investment Management LLP is a related party to the ACD as they are within the same corporate body.
+The Investment Manager, Evelyn Partners Investment Management Limited is a related party to the ACD as they are within the same corporate body.